SonaliP11/Little-Genius-Academy/README.md

 ## Future features

+We have several exciting features planned for future development to enhance the learning experience and provide more value to parents and educators:

+- **Feedback to Parents**: Implement a system where parents receive regular feedback on their child's progress, strengths, and areas for improvement.
+This will help parents stay informed and involved in their child's learning journey.

+- **Teacher Assignments**: Allow teachers to assign specific quizzes and challenges to their students.
+This feature will enable educators to tailor the learning experience to each child's needs and track their progress more effectively.

+- **Parental Evaluation Tools**: Develop tools that enable parents to evaluate their child's skill level and understanding of various concepts.
+This will help parents identify areas where their child may need additional support or practice.

+- **Expanded Content Library**: Continuously expand our library of quizzes, challenges, and educational games to cover a wider range of topics and difficulty levels.
+This will ensure that children always have new and exciting content to explore.

+These future features aim to create a more comprehensive and interactive learning environment, supporting the educational growth of children while keeping parents and teachers actively involved.

 ## Acknowledgement

-- We would like to extend our heartfelt thanks to Code Institute for providing this incredible platform and the opportunity to develop "Little Genius Academy."
+- We would like to extend our heartfelt thanks to **Code Institute** for providing this incredible platform and the opportunity to develop "Little Genius Academy."

-- Special thanks to the instructors and mentors - Emma Lamont, Spencer and Ruairidh MacArthur for their invaluable guidance and support throughout the process.
+- Special thanks to the instructors and mentors - **Emma Lamont**, **Spencer**, and **Ruairidh MacArthur** for their invaluable guidance and support throughout the process.

 - We would also like to express our gratitude to our amazing team for their hard work, dedication, and collaboration in bringing "Little Genius Academy" to life.